microsoft/code-with-engineering-playbook/docs/design/README.md

 * Provide recommendations for how to design software for maintainability, ease of extension, and adherence to best practices.
 * Reference or define process or checklists to help ensure well-designed software.
+* Collate and point to reference sources (guides, repos, articles) that can help shortcut the learning process.

 ## Sections